Emilfc2000/Heterogeneous_Lattice_RL/README.md

 2: Go into the Python file, specify the location of ntopCL on PC (at the beginning of the code)

 3: Set total time_steps in the code (at the bottom) - this indicates the number of episodes the RL code will run.
-On a brand new high-end gaming laptop, one episode is roughly 400 seconds
+On a brand new high-end gaming laptop, one episode is roughly 200 seconds, as lattice specimens have smaller depth in this version.

 4: Run the RL code, and it will optimize the design parameters.
 One can also change the range of the design parameters at the beginning of the environment class to specify limits before training.